Sign up now for a

 She pictured Brian's beautiful smile and couldn't wait to see him.

 Her children were her life, precious gifts she had from her relationship to Ray.
-Daniel was ten and Lacy; five.
+Daniel was ten and Lacy, five.

 It had been two years since the divorce.
-She should have seen Ray Blakemores’ narcissism blinking over his head from the beginning but love really is blind.
+She should have seen Ray Blakemores’ narcissism blinking over his head from the beginning but love is blind.

 Beth had been totally blown away with his charisma and good looks when they first met.
 He seemed to have all the qualities she wanted in a mate.
-He was the kind of person that listened carefully to her from the beginning.
+He was the kind of person that listened carefully to her.
 She described her interests and what she was looking for in a partner.
-The jerk was a chameleon, making himself into her perfect mate.
-No wonder he was such a great investment broker with the perfect poker face.
-What a clever liar and she was naive, believing every word.
+He said all the right things.

 At first, their marriage was good.
 He made an effort remembering holidays, excitement about her pregnancies and helping out with the kids.
 They rented a home in an upper class neighborhood.
 Ray fed his ego constantly.
 That meant gym equipment, a Lexus with huge payments and a closet full of Perry Ellis and Armani.
 His job as an investment broker was a crap shoot; money coming in was never steady.